ppy/osu-wiki/wiki/Tournaments/TCT/v2/en.md

 3. Captains will decide if they want to pick a warmup map (maximum limit is **3:30**) and the order does not matter.
 4. Captains will use the `!roll` command.
 Each team will ban 1 map starting from the one who rolled the lowest.
 5. After the bans, the team that got the higher roll picks their first map then the other team picks theirs.
 This is continued until the match is done.
-6. There will be a **2 minutes** time limit for all phases.
-7. If the time limit is exceeded:
-   - Ban: No beatmap will be banned.
-   - Pick: The pick turn is transferred to the opponent.
-This does not affect the subsequent order.
-   - Before the start: The referee will use `!mp start 10` to start the game.
-8. If a player gets disconnected for some reason in the first 10 seconds of the song, the referee will abort the game and restart it.
+6. If a player gets disconnected for some reason in the first 10 seconds of the song, the referee will abort the game and restart it.
    - If it happens after 10 seconds, the score before the disconnect will be counted.
-9. The referee can penalise teams if any player presents bad behaviour in the game room.
+7. The referee can penalise teams if any player presents bad behaviour in the game room.
-10. Once the match has finished, the room will be closed.
+8. Once the match has finished, the room will be closed.
-11. FreeMod maps are *force mod*, so at least 1 team member **has to pick a mod**.
-12. Team members are not allowed to pick the same mod combination.
-13. If a player fails in a song and does not revive, then their score is not counted, but if they do revive it will count.
+9. If a player fails in a song and does not revive, then their score is not counted, but if they do revive it will count.
 If every player in a team fails, then the sum of their scores will count.
-14. If there is a tie, then no points are added to any team, but the map will be considered as played.
+10. If there is a tie, then no points are added to any team, but the map will be considered as played.
 If there is a tie on the tiebreaker, then then a rematch will happen using FreeMod conditions.

 ### Win conditions

-1. Group Stage: Best-of-7 (first to 4 points)
+1. Group Stage, Round of 16, and Quarterfinals: Best-of-7 (first to 4 points)
-2. Round of 16: Best-of-9 (first to 5 points)
+2. Semifinals and Finals: Best-of-9 (first to 5 points)
-3. Quarterfinals and Semifinals: Best-of-11 (first to 6 points)
+3. Grand Finals: Best-of-11 (first to 6 points)
-4. **Finals and Grand Finals**: Best-of-13 (first to 7 points)